 what I use to roast

 Initially, I built a roasting device using a heat gun and flour sifter with a capacity of about one pound per batch.
-I installed a thermocouple to give more information about the progress of each roast.
-Although I didn't have as much control of the roast profile as I could get using a commercial roaster, this primitive contraption worked surprisingly well.
+I installed a thermocouple to give more information about the progress of each roast and although I didn't have as much control of the roast profile as I could get using a commercial roaster, this primitive contraption worked surprisingly well.

-In July 2020, however, I bought my first "commercial" roaster.
+In July 2020 I bought my first "commercial" roaster.
 It's a 1-kilo Aillio Bullet, an energy-efficient, induction-heated pretty little thing.
 This will allow me to slowly grow the business and reach more people, particularly locally through restaurants, cafes, and events.